joyent/triton-kbmapi/docs/README.md

 ------------------------|--------------|-----------------
-uuid                    | Yes          | The UUID of the provisioned Recovery token. pivtoken                | Yes          | The GUID of the provisioned PIV token. token                   | Yes          | The encrypted recovery token which could be used for HMAC auth in case the PIVToken is not available. recovery\_configuration | Yes          | The UUID of the recovery configuration template to be used with the token. template                | No           | The template associated with the aforementioned recovery configuration.
+uuid                    | Yes          | The UUID of the provisioned Recovery token. pivtoken                | Yes          | The GUID of the provisioned PIV token. token                   | Yes          | The encrypted recovery token which could be used for HMAC auth in case the PIVToken is not available.
+Note that this value is `base64` encoded.
+It should be properly decoded before using it for HMAC auth. recovery\_configuration | Yes          | The UUID of the recovery configuration template to be used with the token. template                | No           | The template associated with the aforementioned recovery configuration.
 Included when a new recovery token is created in order to save some extra HTTP requests to /recovery-configurations.
 (As a rule regarding when to expect this field to be present: only for HTTP POST requests). created                 | Yes          | When this recovery token was created.